pivotal/docs-tap/workloads/service-to-service-communication.hbs.md

 # Service-to-Service Communication

-This topic explores service-to-service communication within a cluster, providing insights into how workloads interact with each other.
+This topic explores service-to-service communication within a cluster.
+It provides you with information about how workloads interact with each other.

 ## <a id="communication"></a> Calling `web` workloads within a cluster